 Clamato Juice is an AWESOME electrolyte balancer I found while traveling as it helps stop the queasy and/or dehydrated feeling and works in 15-20 minutes

-a single serving or the smallest of the 'bigger' bottles will do and just chug it warm if need be ($1.50CDN for a 945 ml bottle at Dollarama in Canada just fyi)
+a single serving or the smallest of the 'bigger' bottles will do and just chug it warm if need be ($2.50 CDN for a 945 ml bottle at Dollarama in Canada OR 40 pesos for a 945 ml bottle at Walmart in Mexico just fyi)

-BUT don't use the 'zero' ones as they use sweeteners instead of sugar which usually affects your bladder and can cause issues that will long outlast the nausea
+Powerade also works well if you can't keep anything down to help balance things in 20 minutes or so; BUT don't use the 'zero' ones as they use sweeteners instead of sugar which usually ruins the muscle that is your bladder, and can cause issues that will long outlast the nausea

--feel free to look it up on Google if you don't believe me
+look it up on Google if you don't believe me

--and then email me an apology for laughing so hard right now...
+...and then email me an apology for laughing SO hard right now!

--and add a thank-you for the information which will save you not having to buy/wear incontinent products, repeatedly do extra laundry or buy extra underwear and pants (for no REAL medical reason)...and at YOUR age yet too! :)!
+...and add a thank you for the information which will save you not having to buy/wear incontinent products, repeatedly do extra laundry or buy extra underwear and pants (for no REAL medical reason)...and at YOUR age yet too! :)!

-coffee/teas are more of a diuretic; which means they pull out the water/fluid from your body instead of adding it and will dehydrate you further
+coffee/teas are more of a diuretic; which means they pull out the water/fluid from your body instead of adding it and will dehydrate you further so try to limit them

-go for a good fast 10-20 minute walk every day, breathe fresh air deeply even if just from an open window for a few minutes in the morning; or get out into the sunshine and be thankful you are even alive (if its warm enough to keep from losing toes to frostbite)
+go for a good fast 10-20 minute walk every day, breathe fresh air deeply even if just from an open window for a few minutes in the morning; or get out into the sunshine and be thankful you are even alive (if its warm enough to keep from losing toes or fingers to frostbite)

 some people leave pots of water sitting out on top of the heat source as opposed to humidifiers in the winter - it depends on if you have pets, kids, your area of the world, and all the other factors that make YOUR space unique so find what works